 There are several different types.

 - Web wallets are online wallets that are usually held by exchanges.
 They can also be integrated into browsers.
-Whereas mobile wallets are invariably simple, easy-to-use wallets that are stored on mobiles, often via apps.
+Mobile wallets are invariably simple, easy-to-use wallets that are stored on mobiles, often via apps;

 - Desktop wallets are essentially software installed on computers.
-In theory they could be cold wallets if the computer never goes online, but these are generally hot wallets and not really ideal for storing large amounts of Bitcoin over long periods of time.
-If you do opt for one of these wallets make sure that your computer is up-to-date with the latest security software.
-Their security depends on the security of your computer.
+In theory they could be cold wallets if the computer never goes online, but these are generally hot wallets and not really ideal for storing large amounts of bitcoin over long periods of time.
+If you do opt for one of these wallets make sure your computer is up to date with the latest security software.
+Their security depends on the security of your computer;

-Also bear in mind that paper is not especially durable and you can get it wet, or it could burn or degrade over time.
-You get them using a Bitcoin paper wallet generator, an online tool which creates a QR code for you.
+Also bear in mind that paper is not durable – it will fall apart if it gets wet, or it could burn or degrade over time.
+You can get one using a bitcoin paper-wallet generator, an online tool that creates a QR code for you.